rameshgchavan/stb-crm-frontend/README.md

 - #### /`Header.jsx`
 This component renders NavBar component and a routed filter component (CustomersFilter or TransanctionsFilter or UsersFilter)

+- #### /`NavBar.jsx`
+This component contains two kind of links
+1. Private Links: These are routed pages links (CustomersPage, TransactionsPage, UsersPage, StatisticsPage and PageNotFound) and logout link.
+2. Public Link: For a new user singup.

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive
 2. type: "cmd" in folder address bar and hit enter.
 Command prompt will open